Sea Turtle Nesting Season Riviera Maya: Where Families Can Legally Witness It

 From May to October, sea turtles nest on Riviera Maya beaches and hatchlings race to the sea.
 A mom's guide to the legal, ethical, kid-friendly programs at Akumal, Xcacel, and select resorts.

-Every year from May through October, four species of sea turtles - loggerhead, green, hawksbill, and the rare leatherback - return to the beaches of Mexico's Riviera Maya to nest.
-By August and September, the same beaches host hundreds of nightly hatchings, when palm-sized baby turtles dig themselves out of the sand and race to the sea under moonlight.
+Every year from May through October, four sea turtle species - loggerhead, green, hawksbill, and the rare leatherback - return to the beaches of the Riviera Maya to nest.
+By August and September, the same beaches host hundreds of nightly hatchings, palm-sized babies digging out of the sand and racing to the sea under moonlight.

 The Quick Verdict